gooddata/GoodData-CL/README.md

         $ export M2_HOME=path-to-your-maven-installation-dir

 4. Make sure that your JAVA_HOME environment variable points to your Java installation directory.
-   Please note that only the Java version 1.6 is currently supported.
+   Please note that only the Java versions 1.5 and 1.6 are currently supported.

 5. build the toolkit: